 - a.
 Advisor's annual fee for investment management services provided under this Agreement shall be based upon a percentage (%) of the market value of the Assets Under Management ("AUM") for all accounts placed under the management of Advisor, now or in the future.
 This fee shall be set at % unless specific accounts have a different fee set in either the fee schedule in a custodian's account paperwork for that account(s) opened or assumed under management, or the fee schedule in this agreement in section 2 (e).
 This annual fee shall be prorated and paid quarterly, in advance, based upon the market value of the Assets on the last business day of the previous quarter.
 No increase in the annual fee percentage shall be effective without prior written notification to Client; - b.
-Client authorizes the Custodian of the Assets to charge the Account for the amount of Advisor's fee and to remit such fee to Advisor in compliance with regulatory procedures; In addition to Advisor's annual investment management fee, Client shall also incur: (1), charges imposed on all mutual fund and exchange traded fund purchases directly at the fund level (e.g. management fees and other fund expenses); (2) the fees charged by each separate manager at an independent investment manager who is engaged to manage the Assets; and (3) any fee associated with maintaining a retirement account charged by the Custodian of the Qualified Account. - c.
-No portion of Advisor Compensation shall be based on capital gains or capital appreciation of the Assets except as provided for under the Investment Advisers Act of 1940; and, - d.
+Client authorizes the Custodian of the Assets to charge the Account for the amount of the Advisor's fee and to remit such fee to Advisor in compliance with regulatory procedures; - c.
+If applicable, Client authorizes advisor to engage the following separate independent investment manager(s):

+In addition to Advisor's annual investment management fee, Client shall also incur, as applicable: (1) charges imposed on all mutual fund and exchange traded fund purchases directly at the fund level (e.g. management fees and other fund expenses); (2) the fees charged by each separate manager at an independent investment manager who is engaged to manage the Assets; and (3) any fee associated with maintaining a retirement account charged by the Custodian of the Qualified Account.

+- d.
+No portion of Advisor Compensation shall be based on capital gains or capital appreciation of the Assets except as provided for under the Investment Advisers Act of 1940; and, - e.
 The below accounts, held at custodians where the new account paperwork does not permit the entry of the AUM charge, shall be charged the below listed AUM charges.
 If account numbers are not yet available, the stated rate will apply to all accounts opened immediately and in the future.
 If there is a discrepancy between a rate listed on new account applications and rate stated here, the rate on the new account application will prevail.

 Account Description or Type Account Number (if available) Annual Fee Expressed as a Percentage of Assets Under Management or Flat Dollar Amount

 1.

 2.

 3.

 4.

 5.

 6.

 7.

+8.

+9.

+10.

+11.

+12.

-3. Custodian.
+3. Custodian

 The Assets shall be held by an independent custodian, not Advisor.
 Advisor is authorized to give instructions to the custodian with respect to all investment decisions regarding the Assets and the custodian is hereby authorized and directed to effect transactions, deliver securities, and otherwise take such actions as Advisor shall direct in connection with the performance of Advisor's obligations in respect of the Assets.